Up to 60% off sofas & mattresses — limited‑time deals.

 Monroe Innerspring Sleeper

 The sleeper was more useful than it first looked.
-As a sofa, it still had the same springy medium feel that defines the Monroe line, so it did not come across like a compromised guest piece during everyday sitting.
-Pulling the bed out added weight and complexity, but the queen innerspring setup makes more sense for real overnight use than lighter-duty sleeper mechanisms.
+As a sofa, it kept the same springy medium feel that defines the Monroe line, so it did not feel like a compromised guest piece in daily use.
+Pulling the bed out added weight and moving parts, but the queen innerspring setup makes more sense for overnight use than lighter-duty sleeper mechanisms.
 In our two-person testing, it shared space well and felt like the most practical dual-purpose option in the group.

-• Queen innerspring setup is more useful for real guests
+• Queen innerspring setup that is more useful for real guests

-• Shares space well for two people in normal sofa mode
+• Comfortable shared seating in normal sofa mode

 • Heavier and more complex than the standard sofa